rossillingworth/tesb-rt-se/examples/cxf/README.txt

 jaxrs-jms-http: demonstrates how a JAX-RS HTTP server can be enhanced to receive JMS messages.

-jaxrs-oath: provides an example of a REST application protected using OAuth security.
+jaxrs-oath and jaxrs-oauth2: provides an examples of a REST application protected using OAuth / OAuth2 security.

 jaxrs-transformations: demonstrates how CXF can help with maintaining backward and forward compatibility between JAX-RS and JAX-WS consumers